LavaGang/UDGB/README.md

 ### GENERAL INFORMATION:

-- UDGB, aka Unity Dependencies Generator Bot, is used for Generating the ZIP Archives in [Unity-Runtime-Libraries](https://github.com/LavaGang/Unity-Runtime-Libraries).
+- Unity Dependencies Generator Bot used for Generating the ZIP Archives in [Unity-Runtime-Libraries](https://github.com/LavaGang/Unity-Runtime-Libraries).

 ---